Fayqe-Montasir/assignment-01/README.md

-### 1.Differences Between Interfaces and Types in TypeScript
+### 1.What are some differences between interfaces and types in TypeScript?

 Interfaces are mainly used to describe the structure of objects in a clean, object-oriented style.
 Types are more flexible; they can describe objects, unions, primitives, and even complex type combinations.